 - Transplant: Give later-season crops such as squash, cucumbers, and broccoli a head start by starting seeds in peat pots in a sunny spot indoors in early spring, then transplanting outside as the weather warms up.

-- Toughen them up: Before planting your seedlings in the garden, be sure to harden them off by setting them outside for a few hours each day to get them used to outside weather conditions.
+- Toughen them up: Before planting your seedlings in the garden, harden them off by setting them outside for a few hours each day to get them used to outside weather conditions.
 A small amount of fertilizer will also help plants weather the transplanting process.

 Care through the season

-- In cool weather: During the cooler temperatures of spring and fall give your plants a boost by mixing fish fertilizer, composted manure, or another high-nitrogen organic fertilizer into your soil.
+- In cool weather: While the cooler temperatures of spring and fall, give your plants a boost by mixing fish fertilizer, composted manure, or another high-nitrogen organic fertilizer into your soil.

 - In any weather: Keep mulching!
 A layer of mulch will keep weeds at bay and help your soil hold water.